 5 Nutrition Suggestions for Healthy Aging

-Last year, Jane Fonda proudly announced that she had put on some weight, and that she was looking better.
+I remember when Jane Fonda proudly announced that she had put on some weight, and that she was looking better.
 She said growing up, she was told it was a choice between her ‘ass or her face,’ but now she’s getting complements on both.

 Many women spend their lives restricting food to try and stay fashionably thin.
 For older adults, losing weight can actually be deleterious and can be associated with greater mortality because with weight loss, there is also loss of muscle.

 From the age of 40 onwards, there is a slow loss of muscle mass, but if the process is accelerated, it can lead to weakness that impacts day-to-day function.
 More than ever, in our 60s and beyond, nutrition is key to staying healthy and active.

 Instead of dieting to lose weight, these are the nutrition requirements for active aging:

 Surprisingly, older adults actually have a higher protein requirement than younger adults, and this is especially true for people who are frail.

 Having a higher protein intake protects against age-associated muscle loss and stops the development of sarcopenia – the loss of muscle that leads to trouble with daily functions, like standing from a chair.